Thousands of flights to US canceled due to winter storm, including Reid International on Sunday - ExBulletin

 LAS VEGAS (CLASS) – Thousands of flights have been delayed or canceled around the United States after a winter storm hit the East Coast on the holiday weekend.

-As of Sunday afternoon, Harry Reid International Airport reported at least 34 flight cancellations and at least 59 flight delays on arrival and departure flights involving various airlines, including American, Southwest and Delta.
+As of Sunday night, Denver International Airport reported at least 74 flight cancellations and at least 243 flights delayed on arrival and departure flights.

 According to Flightaware, 4,910 flights worldwide have been canceled, 2,962 of which are either within or outside the US or within the US.